seenmyfate/give/README.md

 	give setup seenmyfate give

-Next, create a feature branch to work in.
+Next `cd` into your newly created git repo, and create a feature branch to work in.

 	give start feature/my_awesome_feature